 6. SUSTAINABLE DEVELOPMENT AND EQUALITY IMPLICATIONS:

-6.1 These were considered in the report that was presented to Council on 22 January 2015 (rearranged from 18 December 2014) and which is attached as Appendix A.
+- 6.1 These were considered in the report that was presented to Council on 22 January 2015 (rearranged from 18 December 2014) and which is attached as Appendix A. - 6.2 A Future Generations Evaluation is attached.